smart-edge-open/ido-specs/doc/core-network/openness_5g_nsa.md

 ## Option-3a

-In this option, both the LTE eNB and the 5G gNB can directly talk to the EPS core network but they cannot directly talk with each other over the Xx (X2) interface.
+In this option, both the LTE eNB and the 5G gNB can directly talk to the EPS core network but they cannot directly talk with each other over the Xx (X2) interface for user data traffic.
 This means that a single data bearer cannot share the load over LTE and NR.
 For example, VoLTE voice traffic for a user is handled by LTE while the users Internet traffic is handled by the 5G part of the base station.
 It would be difficult to implement this scenario if the devices keep moving in and out of 5G network coverage continuously.

 In this option, the X2 interface traffic between eNB and gNB has only control plane traffic.
 So the X2 traffic is very small.